MC Oran: Presidents

 On 8 October 2012, Larbi Abdelilah is named temporary president of SSPA MC Oran.
 Abdelilah will manage the administrative affairs of the club until the supposal arrival of officials Naftal.

 On 3 June 2014, Ahmed "Baba" Belhadj is named a new president of the club, he succeeded Youcef Djebbari.

+On 10 September 2023, Chakib Ghomari was declared the first president of the club by it new owner Hyproc Shipping Company.

 Honours

 MC Oran is one of the most successful teams of Algeria.